Citizen in the Classroom

 Why are there textual differences between different copies of Citizen?[ more + ]

 Careful readers will notice differences between copies of Citizen from different printings.
-Citizen has gone through eighteen separate printings as of June 2018.
+Citizen has gone through twenty-two separate printings as of August 2020.
 You can find out which printing you're reading by looking on the copyright page of the book.
 Below the ISBN toward the bottom of the page is a line of numbers.
 The lowest number in that line is the book's printing.

 The majority of a book's content does not change from printing to printing, but sometimes authors feel that changes are necessary in order to respond to current events or to further refine or clarify their texts.
 In Citizen, this can be seen in Rankine's changes to several pages in the book, but especially her changes to page 134.
 By including the names of additional African Americans who have been killed since each previous printing, Rankine is further underscoring the devastating urgency of Citizen's message.
-In this pdf, you can see page 134 from the first, second, third, eighth, and tenth printings of Citizen, one after another.
-Citizen is now in its eighteenth printing.
+In this pdf, you can see page 134 from the first, second, third, eighth, tenth, thirteenth, fifteenth, seventeenth, nineteenth, and twenty-second printings of Citizen, one after another.
+Citizen is now in its twenty-second printing.
 The following Slate article also discusses these changes: "The New Printing of Citizen Adds a Haunting Message About Police Brutality."

 Are there other resources I can access?[ more + ]